-This table assumes that laminate and prepreg grain directions are oriented along the same dimension.
+Table 1 assumes that laminate and prepreg grain directions are oriented along the same dimension.
 Each shop must characterize material behavior given their particular lamination cycles, border designs and grain orientation of laminate to prepreg.
-It is also suggested that specific laminate constructions be specified and adhered to so that dimensional variations due to changes in construction are avoided.

-Table 1 assumes that signal layers are either half or 1 ounce copper and ground layers are either 1 or 2 ounce copper.
+This table assumes that signal layers are either half or 1 ounce copper and ground layers are either 1 or 2 ounce copper.